BelmY/wikiSDoR/Using-OpenWebRX-with-FiFi-SDR.md

 Also set `center_freq` correctly.

 You cannot control FiFi SDR from within OpenWebRX.
-Use the `rockprog` tool to set the receiver parameters.
+Use the `rockprog` tool to set the receiver parameters (like center frequency).
 It can be found here:

 http://o28.sischa.net/fifisdr/trac/wiki/De:rockprog